 The anchor pins at the collar make a statement about Hovey’s status as well as his character.
 It is a detail without words that has a psychological impact.
 Here was a hero to be honored for his naval service to his country and to his seaside City of Portsmouth.

 The lettering on the two plaques on either side of the fountain reads, “Ensign Hovey was graduated from the U. S. Naval Academy 1907 and ordered to the Philippines 1910.
 He was commanding a detachment of men from the U.S.S. ”Pampanga” in pursuit of outlaw Moros in the island of Basilan when his party was ambushed and he himself mortally wounded.”
 The second reads, “In memory of Charles Emerson Hovey Ensign, United States Navy Born in this city January 10, 1885 Killed in action Philippine Islands September 24, 1911 — Son of Reverend Henry Emerson Hovey and Louise Folsom Hovey”

-Location on the fountain at the entrance to Prescott Park, Portsmouth, NH and in a private collection.
+Location: on the low brick wall of the fountain at the entrance to Prescott Park, Portsmouth, NH.
+The second is in a private collection.
 One recorded as sold for $100.